bearkerb/tp/docs/DeveloperGuide.md

    - e.g. `find Ale` will display the tenant `Alex Yeoh`.
 6. Enhance `fjob` command to no longer require full words to match.
    - e.g. `fjob leak` will display the job with description `Pipe leakage`.
-7. Add command to unlink a job from a tenant.
+7. Add a command to unlink a job from a tenant.
 (Reverse of existing `link` command)
 8. Perform more refined parsing validation for the `tenant` command, specifically involving the `a/` tag.
    - Currently, an address field of `a/ a/` is not accepted, while one of `a/a/` is accepted.
 9. Perform more rigorous validation of special character positions in phone numbers in the `tenant` command